Master in Agriculture, Food Sciences, Environment and Nutrition (MAFEN)

 Objectives of the training program

-The IMAS program includes a curriculum in English covering the fundamental aspects of plant and environmental sciences, food chemistry, food processing, microbiology, human nutrition, consumer science with a common objective of developing the production and consumption of safe and high-quality plant food in a Mediterranean context.
+The MAFEN program includes a curriculum in English covering the fundamental aspects of plant and environmental sciences, food chemistry, food processing, microbiology, human nutrition, consumer science with a common objective of developing the production and consumption of safe and high-quality plant food in a Mediterranean context.

 This integrated research-oriented training and the financial support of research internships and international mobility aim at fostering both i) awareness to research & innovation and ii) a doctoral experience.

->>> Download the brochure
+>> Download the brochure

 Conditions for admission